Energy-Saving-Trust/Design-System/testing/question.md

   <legend><h3 class="h4 mb-2">Enter your address</h3></legend>
   <div class="mb-4">
     <a class="hint-link" data-bs-toggle="collapse" href="#collapseExample" role="button" aria-expanded="false" aria-controls="collapseExample">
-        Why do I need to do this?
+        Why do we need to know your address?
       </a>
     <div class="collapse" id="collapseExample">
       <div class="hint-body">
-        Creating an account will allow us save your results and offer more customised advice.
+        We'll use your address to search our database.
+The database contains models of property characteristics based on your address.
+This helps us predict your energy demands.
       </div>
     </div>
   </div>